 The architecture I run, and the one I recommend to teams I work with, has three layers.

 Classify, don't guess.
 Every request enters the routing layer with a task type attached.
-Inside the Ready Solutions Assessment Worker, a Haiku 4.5 call classifies the incoming session into one of four audience archetypes (technical builder, business operator, creative operator, product strategist), and a separate routing rule tags each request with one of three turn types (continuation, normal, override) for effort tuning.
-Both classifications happen on Haiku because the work is latency-bound triage, and Haiku at the 200-token-prompt scale runs at fractions of a cent per call.
+Inside the Ready Solutions Assessment Worker, a Haiku 4.5 call classifies the incoming session into one of four audience archetypes (technical builder, business operator, creative operator, product strategist), and a deterministic routing rule in the Worker tags each request with one of three turn types (continuation, normal, override) straight from the request shape, no model call needed.
+The archetype classification runs on Haiku because the work is latency-bound triage, and Haiku at the 200-token-prompt scale runs at fractions of a cent per call.

 Pick the cell, pin both knobs.
 Once a task type is classified, the routing layer chooses a (model, effort) pair, never a model alone.
 The Assessment Worker's production routing.